RavenX-Iman/JavaFundamentals101/SemesterLabs/SemesterLabs.md

 🛠️ Running test codes to check installation

 ### **Lab 2: Java Basics & User Interaction**
-- Identifying basic elements in a Java program (comments, reserved words, identifiers, etc.).
+✔️ Identifying basic elements in a Java program (comments, reserved words, identifiers, etc.).
-- Using variables and constants in program development.
+✔️ Using variables and constants in program development.
-- Communicating with the user by using the **Scanner class**.
+✔️ Communicating with the user by using the **Scanner class**.
-- Understanding useful Java concepts such as input handling and basic program structure.
+✔️ Understanding useful Java concepts such as input handling and basic program structure.

 ### **Lab 3: Literals, Operators, and Type Conversion**
-- Demonstrate the concept of literals.
+✔️ Demonstrate the concept of literals.
-- Write expressions using various operators (arithmetic, increment/decrement).
+✔️ Write expressions using various operators (arithmetic, increment/decrement).
-- Demonstrate the type conversion used in program.
+✔️ Demonstrate the type conversion used in program.
-- Display formatted output on screen.
+✔️ Display formatted output on screen.

 ### **Lab 4: Selection Control Structures**
-- Construct boolean expressions to evaluate a given condition.
+✔️ Construct boolean expressions to evaluate a given condition.
-- Construct if and if-else-if statements to perform a specific task.
+✔️ Construct if and if-else-if statements to perform a specific task.
-- Construct a switch statement.
+✔️ Construct a switch statement.

+### **Lab 5: Repetition Control Structures**
+✔️ Implement `while` loops with variations such as counter-controlled, sentinel-controlled, and flag-controlled loops.
+✔️ Use `do-while` loops for executing statements at least once.
+✔️ Write `for` loops for structured iteration.
+✔️ Utilize `break` and `continue` statements to control loop execution.

 ---